Get customized results?

 Energy demand is typically lower in the spring and fall seasons due to mild weather conditions.
 When temperatures are extremely hot or cold, demand is higher because heating systems or air conditioners are used more frequently.
 The best strategy is to secure a low small business electricity rate during the spring or fall.

-Energy saving tips for your small business
+Energy-saving tips for your small business

-• Shop the best rates with Choose Energy: Use the Choose Energy marketplace to find the best small business electricity prices.
+• Shopping the best rates with Choose Energy: Use the Choose Energy marketplace to find the best small business electricity prices.
 Contact our expert team to learn about energy plan options in your area.

 Small business energy FAQs